Fun sight word apps (many free) are perfect for beginning readers to practice high frequency sight words on an iPad or other mobile device.

 Although not a substitute for the ability to decode (also important!), the ability to recognize some words automatically, or on sight, contributes to reading effortlessly and with understanding.
 Words that can be recognized this way are known as sight words.

-Today I’m excited to start by sharing 5 of the best sight word apps, as well as resources of my own that will provide a more hands-on approach to sight word practice.
+Today I’m happy to share with you a variety of activities that give students the practice they need to master their sight words.
+I’ll share 5 of the best sight word apps, as well as resources of my own that will provide a more hands-on approach to sight word practice.

 5 Best Apps for Teaching Sight Words